APPLICATION NOTE: AN-003

 In all the above experiments the suspension liquid was of different opacities.

-• In the case of the oil samples, the suspension liquid was dark used oil.
-Regardless of this, the Pi Sentinel PRO could detect the suspended globule particles.
+- In the case of the oil samples, the suspension liquid was dark, used oil.
+Regardless of this, the Raptor could detect the suspended globule particles.
 In addition, having the particle thumbnails available enabled us to ensure that the proper parameters were set to capture the particles in question.

-• In the oil in water and the water/air bubble in oil analysis, there was a clear differentiation in Opacity that enabled us to determine the percentage of water particles present, the percentage of air bubbles present as well as the percentage of debris present in the sample.
+- In the oil-in-water and the water/air-bubble-in-oil analysis, there was a clear differentiation in Opacity that enabled us to determine the percentage of water particles, air bubbles, and debris present in the sample.

-In this case the end user could determine the health of the equipment where this fluid came from and was then used as a quality control tool to check the stability of the engine from time to time.
+In this case the end user could determine the health of the equipment the fluid came from, and this was then used as a quality control tool to check the stability of the engine from time to time.

 Conclusions:

-The Pi Sentinel PRO using Dynamic Image Analysis has shown to be a valuable tool in the analysis and differentiation of these particle suspensions.
-In addition, the ability to have particle thumbnails enables a visual validation of the analysis.
+The Raptor using Dynamic Image Analysis, has shown to be a valuable tool in the analysis and differentiation of these particle suspensions.
+In addition, the ability to capture particle thumbnails enables a visual validation of the analysis.